fredlund/JavaErlang/README.md

 The library has a number of practical limitations:

-* Performing white box testing is currently difficult; only the public methods, constructors and attributes of classes are callable from Erlang.
-However, the capability to call non-public methods should be easy to implement (either using the new Java 7 approach, or by changing "permissions" using reflection).

 * Speed: the scheme used for communicating between Erlang and Java is clearly suboptimal.
 Many aspects are trivial to improve: use integer tags instead of atom tags, etc.